Swarkin/Disdot/README.md

-# Disdot: A small-scale Discord bot library
+# Disdot: A small-scale Discord bot library written in GDScript

 > [!WARNING]
 > Just like most of my other projects, this is still in early development and barely has any function.